What is Head Lice?

 These type of treatments rely on smothering to kill the bugs.
 The products must remain on the hair for 8-12 hours at a time and these treatments must be repeated 3-4 times over a period of weeks to get rid of all lice.
 These treatments do not get rid of the nits and thorough combing is necessary to make sure everything is removed from the hair.

 Bottom Line: Even the world’s best lice experts need a microscope to identify whether or not a nit is viable(alive).
 That is why experts recommend that every nit and louse be combed or picked out of the hair during a head lice infestation.
 Regardless of which treatment you may choose, manual removal (wet combing) with a fine-tooth lice comb and nit-picking, is the only effective and guaranteed way to get rid of a head lice infestation.
 There are no short-cuts to complete removal during a head lice infestation.
-Amount of time spent depends on length and thickness of hair and severity of infestation.
+The amount of time spent on removing head lice depends on the length and thickness of the infested person's hair along with the severity of the infestation.